Fox2Code/FoxMagiskModuleManager/DEVELOPERS.md

 ```

 [You may look at the examples modules and their codes.](examples)

+## Developer mode

+FoxMMM contain a developer mode to unlock unstable, dangerous, or experimental features.

+To unlock developer mode you must do the following in this order:
+- Go to setting
+- Open theme selector option
+- Close it without selecting a theme
+- Click on show license
+- Go back to setting page
+- Click on source code button

+To disable dev mode just repeat the exact same steps.

+## End Note

 Have fun with the API making your user install experience a unique experience